akihikodaki/akihikodaki/README.md

 I was relocated for developing [VRoid Studio](https://vroid.com/studio), a software to build humanoid 3D models without special expertise.
 My involvement began just before its first release.
 My focus was to improve the productivity of the team because the relocation was regarded as "temporal" in the first place.

 - Constructed and maintained a CI infrastructure with [Unity](https://unity.com), Linux, and [GitLab CI](https://docs.gitlab.com/ee/ci/).
 GitLab CI was managed by a colleague so I wrote application-specific code and communicated with him for the integration.
-- Designed and implemented [Mux](https://github.com/pixiv/Mux), a tool to build the UI with [XAML (eXtensible Application Markup Language)](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/) and [data binding](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/), and reimplemented the UI of VRoid Studio with Mux.
+- Designed and implemented [Mux](https://github.com/pixiv/Mux), a tool to build the UI with [XAML (eXtensible Application Markup Language)](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/) and [data binding](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/), and re-implemented the UI of VRoid Studio with Mux.
 - Minor FLOSS contributions
   - Fixed many bugs of Xamarin.Forms' XAML processor used in Mux. https://github.com/xamarin/Xamarin.Forms/pulls?q=author%3Aakihikodaki+
   - Contributed to XR.Baboon https://github.com/inorton/XR.Baboon/pulls?q=is%3Apr+author%3Aakihikodaki+is%3Aclosed